Configure Auth0 Log Collector

 The Alert Logic Auth0 Collector is an AWS-based API Poll (PAWS) log collector library mechanism designed to collect logs from the Auth0 Identity and Access Management platform.

-You can find Auth0 logs collected with keyword search in the Alert Logic console Search: Log Messages page.
+You can find Auth0 logs collected with keyword search in the Alert Logic console Get Started with Search page.
 Alert Logic also generates security incidents from Auth0 logs in the Incidents page.
 For more information about authentication application security content, see Authentication Application Security Incidents.

 The Alert Logic Auth0 Log Collector collects the following log data relevant to: